keras-team/keras-io/examples/rl/md/rlhf_demo.md

 ## 5. Note on Current Timeout Issues (Development Context)

-During the development and testing of this `rlhf_dummy_demo.py` script in a specific sandboxed environment, persistent timeout issues were encountered.
+During the development and testing of this `rlhf_demo.py` script in a specific sandboxed environment, persistent timeout issues were encountered.
 Even with a significantly reduced environment size (`size=3`), a small number of episodes (`num_episodes=10`), and JIT compilation enabled for JAX functions, the script would often exceed the execution time limit (approx. 6-7 minutes).

 The root cause of this extreme slowdown in that particular context was not definitively pinpointed but could be due to:
 *   Specific interactions or inefficiencies within the Keras/JAX stack (`model.stateless_call`, `jax.grad`, optimizer updates) for this setup.
 *   Severe performance limitations of the testing sandbox.
 *   Subtle JAX JIT recompilation issues triggered by type or shape inconsistencies that were not fully resolved.

-The script, as provided, represents the logical structure of a dummy RLHF loop.
+The script, as provided, represents the logical structure of a RLHF loop.
 If you encounter similar performance issues in your environment, further profiling and investigation specific to your JAX/Keras versions and hardware would be necessary.
 For typical local machine execution, 10 episodes of this simple demo should complete very quickly.